Emergency & urgent care

 Urgent Treatment Centre

-UHMBT also operates an Urgent Treatment Centre at Westmorland General Hospital.
+UHMBT also has an Urgent Treatment Centre at Westmorland General Hospital.

 Please note that the Urgent Treatment Centre at Westmorland General Hospital is not able to treat emergencies including chest pains, severe breathing difficulties, mental health issues or suspected strokes.
-Patients who experience these conditions need to be treated urgently so should either dial 999 or attend the nearest Emergency Department.
+Patients who experience these conditions need to be treated urgently so should dial 999 or attend the nearest A&E department.

 When you arrive to visit

-If your relative or friend has been admitted as an emergency, it’s natural that you will be worried.
-They may not have had time to prepare for their stay so this section will explain how you can help and what you should bring in for them.
+If your loved one has been admitted to hospital in an emergency, it’s natural that you will be worried.
+They may not have had time to prepare for their stay, so there are some things you can do to help them.

-Please bear in mind that in the early days, visiting may be restricted to close family and friends only and to certain times of the day.
-To allow staff to devote more time to patient care, it is helpful to have one or two people as main contacts who can be given updates and pass this information to the rest of the family or friends.
+Please bear in mind that in the early days, visiting may be restricted to close family and friends only and to certain times of day.
+To allow staff to devote more time to patient care, it is helpful to have one or two people as main contacts who can be given updates and pass this information on to others.

-We try to be flexible to meet each patient’s needs, so please speak to a nurse about when is best to visit.
+We try to be flexible to meet each patient’s needs, so please speak to a member of staff about when is best to visit.

 Critical Care, the Acute Medical Unit and the Emergency Department can be busy environments, with lots of activity and noise that can be frightening and distressing for visitors.
-The doctors and nurses will explain your relative’s condition, plan of treatment and the equipment.
-If you forget any of the information you have been given please ask, the staff are always happy to give further explanations and information.
+Our colleagues will explain your relative’s condition, a plan of treatment and equipment being used.
+If you forget any of the information you have been given, please just ask - the staff are always happy to give further explanations.

 What your loved one might look like

-Patients may have monitoring leads and equipment put on them when they are admitted so that staff can closely watch their heart rhythm, blood pressure and oxygen levels.
+Patients may have monitoring wires and equipment on them when they are in hospital so that staff can closely watch their heart rhythm, blood pressure and oxygen levels.

 The person you care about is likely to look very different to how they would normally look and may have: